-With all plates you can choose two out of six sides (also available separately or 3 for $11).
-Some were great, some just ok.
+With all plates you can choose two out of six sides (also available separately).
+Some were great, others just ok.
 The mac and cheese was just about perfect, but with no “crust” or burnt cheese topping; it was a satisfying accompaniment.
 The black-eyed peas and rice were tasty, though a bit under-seasoned (could’ve used some herbs and salt), but were greatly improved with a few splashes of red Tabasco.
 The red beans and rice were not as successful.
 I’m not sure what kind of beans they were using, but they weren’t like any red beans I’ve had before – more like pintos.
 The flavor was bland and the texture too mushy.
 I didn’t really care for the cornbread either; crumbly, neither salty or sweet, it tasted rather bland and out of a box.
 You’ll find better elsewhere.

 Desserts are about what you’d expect.
 Down home cooking, nothing with great finesse, but generally fine.
-I have a weakness for sweet potato pie, and their version is large, moist, and has a flavor that would convert many sweet potato pie naysayers, though the crust is a bit thick ($5).
+I have a weakness for sweet potato pie, and their version is large, moist, and has a flavor that would convert many sweet potato pie naysayers, though the crust is a bit thick.

 Service is generally what you’d expect for this type of place; very friendly, low-key, and for the most part, prompt.
 Crowds seem to build quickly, so get there early on busy nights.